srvdwivedi/srvdwivedi/README.md

 - 🔭 I’m currently working on Laravel
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🌱 I’m currently learning Nodejs, ML concepts
-- 🤔 I’m looking for help with in Machine Learning
+- 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about Python
 - 📫 How to reach me: souravdwivedi@outlook.in